Adolphe Max

+Life

-Max graduated in law at the Université Libre de Bruxelles, and entered the legal profession, besides doing journalistic work.
+Max graduated in law at the Free University of Brussels, and entered the legal profession, besides doing journalistic work.
 When he was 25 years old, he was elected a province councillor for Brabant, and was elected a city councillor in 1903.
-After he had worked as a magistrate, he was appointed city mayor of Brussels on 6 December 1909.
+After he had worked as a magistrate, he was appointed mayor of Brussels on 6 December 1909.

 Under the German occupation of Brussels during the First World War, Max refused to cooperate with the occupying forces.
 As a result, he was arrested and held in captivity, first at Namur, and then at Glatz (Poland) and Goslar (Germany), until he escaped on 13 November 1918.
 Charles Lemonnier was acting mayor during his captivity.
 On his return to Brussels, he was greeted as a hero.
 In 1919, he was elected to the Belgian Chamber of Representatives, where he campaigned for universal adult suffrage, a goal not achieved until after his death.

+Legacy

-Among the monuments from Max's time in office as mayor of Brussels are parts of the Royal Museums of Fine Arts of Belgium and the Heysel exhibition park built for the Brussels International Exposition of 1935.
+Among the monuments from Max's time in office as mayor of Brussels are parts of the Royal Museums of Fine Arts of Belgium and the Heysel/Heizel exhibition park built for the Brussels International Exposition of 1935.
 The Boulevard Adolphe Max/Adolphe Maxlaan, a central boulevard of the City of Brussels, is named after him, as are primary and secondary schools near Square Ambiorix.
 There is also a Place Adolphe Max in the 9th arrondissement of Paris which was named in his honour in January 1940, shortly after his death.